-One of our favorite weeknight meals, this easy cheesy stovetop macaroni & cheese can be on the dinner table in less than 30 minutes.
+One of our favorite weeknight meals, this easy cheesy Stovetop Macaroni and Cheese can be on the dinner table in less than 30 minutes.

 This is it, y’all!
 The dinner that’s always a winner!
 Easy, cheesy, and full of flavor, we make this mac & cheese at least once a week and it never ceases to satisfy.

 One pot and less than 30 minutes is all it takes to have this tasty meal on the table for the whole family to enjoy…

 It’s so creamy and dreamy and makes for great leftovers, if you’re lucky enough to have any!